Digital file cabinet for post-production

 Who accesses it

 All project members can view and reference binder documents.
 Access is controlled by project membership.
-Binder data never leaves your project—no sharing outside your team.
+Binder data stays inside your project.

 Script and facing page pairing